rich-ma/coding-notes/hackerRank/sherlock anagram.md

 - check each character

 - changed it from a forEach after splitting the string, to just nested loops using indexes to loop through the string to grab all the substrings

+## final change
+- decided to split and sort each string and see if one of that exact string matched.
+If it did, i would keep count of how many there were, and then increase the count of anagrams by the number of existing strings that match.
+-